particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 * **leadTime:** This is used to alert you with beeps that it's time to leave.
 Change it to the number of minutes you'll need in order to get comfortably to the bus stop.
 Don't forget to leave time to put on your shoes!

 ### Connecting the OLED screen
 Now that the webhook is ready, we can connect the **OLED screen**.
-We'll start by adding the OLED screen library to our project:
-* Click the **Libraries** icon on the left sidebar
-* Search for **Adafruit_SSD1306** in the search box
-* Click the Adafruit_SSD1306 library
-* Click the **Include in App** button
-* Select your code to add the library to
-* Click **Add to This App**

-Now for the hardware!
-Press the OLED screen into the breadboard, making sure the pins go in separate rows (i.e. 24-30), not all in the same row.
+Press the OLED screen into the breadboard, making sure the pins go in separate numerical rows (i.e. 24-30), not all in the same row.
 Then connect the pins according to this diagram:

 ![Fritzing diagram - how to hook up the Particle Photon to the Maker Kit LED screen](/assets/images/nextbus-fritzing.png)